Joseph Robinson Darling

-Joseph Robinson Darling (1872 - September 7, 1957) was a special agent of the United States Department of Justice, author, promoter, explorer, and soldier of fortune.
+Joseph Robinson Darling (March 19, 1872 in Chicago- September 7, 1957) was a special agent of the United States Department of Justice, author, promoter, explorer, and soldier of fortune.

 Biography

 He prepared two government cases against the Bathtub Trust, International Harvester, and Motion Picture Patents Company.
 On January 1, 1914, he resigned from the Department of Justice to enter business.
 In 1915 he wrote "Darling on Trusts" a legal treatise.
 He died in Miami, Florida on September 6, 1957.